isomerpages/pa-chingay/_chingay50-stories/Didier Ng and Cherie Ng.md

 And then there were the aunties who brought home-cooked food to share at the workshops, or offered to get bubble tea.

-“One auntie even packed Christmas gifts in advance,” recalls Didier.
+“One auntie even packed Christmas gifts in advance”, recalls Didier.

 **Challenges Faced and Conquered**

 With participants from each workshop contributing their items to the floats, it was up to the leaders – Didier and Cherie – to ensure enough items were created to be assembled onto the floats, and also make certain nothing goes to waste.

-“Each float has a weight limit,” said Cherie, “and we worry at times whether the float will become too heavy.
+“Each float has a weight limit”, said Cherie, “and we worry at times whether the float will become too heavy.
 But we also fret about whether there are enough items, or too many, to make up a float… so it was a delicate balancing act.”

 “Apart from being a creative lead, Cherie continues to help me a lot, such as with computer stuff which I really dislike!